Cupola

-In architecture, a cupola (/ˈk(j)uːpələ/) is a relatively small, usually dome-like structure on top of a building often crowning a larger roof or dome.
+In architecture, a cupola (/ˈk(j)uːpələ/ KOO-pə-lə-,_-KEW-) is a relatively small, usually dome-like structure on top of a building often crowning a larger roof or dome.
 Cupolas often serve as a roof lantern to admit light and air or as a lookout.

 The word derives, via Italian, from lower Latin cupula (classical Latin cupella), from Ancient Greek κύπελλον 'small cup' (Latin cupa), indicating a vault resembling an upside-down cup.
 (Note: In Italian, cupola simply means "dome", and the ornamental top element, allowing light to enter, is called a lantern (lanterna).)

 The cylindrical drum underneath a larger cupola is called a tholobate.

 Background

 The cupola evolved during the Renaissance from the older oculus.
 Being weatherproof, the cupola was better suited to the wetter climates of northern Europe.
 The chhatri, seen in Indian architecture, fits the definition of a cupola when it is used atop a larger structure.

 Cupolas often serve as a belfry, belvedere, or roof lantern above a main roof.
 In other cases they may crown a spire, tower, or turret.
 Barns often have cupolas for ventilation.

 Cupolas can also appear as small buildings in their own right.

 The square, dome-like segment of a North American railroad train caboose that contains the second-level or "angel" seats is also called a cupola.